riskytrees/canopy/README.md

 allowed_calls = [".*graph.*"]
 ```

-If you then 1) ask your LLM to "use the jira_summarizer canopy policy" and then you 2) run the prior workflow, assuming prompt injection never occurs, canopy will happily allow through MCP actions as usual.
-However, if at any time your LLM is tricked and starts making requests to the `github` server, canopy will note this isn't allowed and will block it automatically.
+You then 1) ask your LLM to "change the canopy policy", 2) provide "jira_summarizer" as input when prompted and then 3) run the prior workflow.
+Assuming prompt injection does not occur, canopy will happily allow through MCP actions as usual.
+However, if at any time your LLM is tricked and starts making requests to the `github` server, canopy will note this isn't allowed and will **block it automatically**.

 ## Usage